Jean-Dum/EDS_project_Alarm_Part/README.md

 	- We had to apply the re-flow process twice because of a lack of flux in the first re-flow but finally applying more flux and doing the process again we managed to solder it perfect.

 - Programming
-	- It took us some time to manage to connect the PCB
+	- It took us some time to manage to connect the PCB and didn't succeed to use vscode to run our code.
-	- ...
-	- ...
+	- We made a mistake on the pins connection: The PA4 pin (used for the buzzer) don't generate PWM, we had to add a wire between the PA4 and PA3 pins because PA3 can generate PWM and is used for the smoke sensor, which is not used.
+	- We didn't succeed to use the Lora module, by lack of time and because this one is way to complicated to use.
+	- All the programming part was really complicated to realise, in fact there is not a lot of things about rust and espetially with the stm32L0 on internet, resolving our issues was a real struggle.